MichielBbal/RoboCar/README.md

 For this project we use VNC because it has a low latency.
 I've also tried VLC, but with VLC latency was about 2-3s which is too much for our purpose.

 ## Wiring / set up:

+[RoboCar wiring.png]

+Steps:
-First connect the engines to the LN298 motor shield.
-See image [to do] for wiring diagram.
+* First connect the engines to the LN298 motor shield.
-Next, connect the camera to the Raspberry.
+* Next, connect the camera to the Raspberry.
-Third connect the battery for the engine and the battery for the Raspberry.
+* Third connect the battery for the engine and the battery for the Raspberry.

 # Advanced: